Posted on 15th September 2019 by Fiona

 - Do some regular exercises to train and challenge your balance safely.
 These can include standing on 1 leg, going up and down onto your tip toes, standing and closing your eyes, walking a ‘tightrope’ – please get in touch if you’d like more information about some great balance exercises.

 - Get out and about and keep mobile, walk on a variety of surfaces and terrains to challenge you!

-- Try some regular exercise classes with export support and guidance – our Pilates Classes and Active Ageing Classes are perfect.
+- Try some regular exercise classes with export support and guidance – our Pilates Classes and Positive Steps Classes are perfect.